Kanchanop6509650229/GatherEase/README.md

 1. **Run a single server instance.** Start `npm run dev` on one machine and make sure other devices access the app via this server's URL.
 2. **Share the room link.** When a room is created, the page URL contains a `?room=ID` query parameter.
-Share this full link (or use the "Share Link" button) so others join the exact same room.
+Share this full link (or use the "Share Your Room" button) so others join the exact same room.

 The server requires the `sqlite3` command line tool.
 If you encounter errors